godotengine/godot-docs/classes/class_os.rst

 :ref:`PackedStringArray<class_PackedStringArray>` **get_granted_permissions** **(** **)** |const|

-On Android devices: With this function, you can get the list of dangerous permissions that have been granted.
+On Android devices: Returns the list of dangerous permissions that have been granted.

-On macOS (sandboxed applications only): This function returns the list of user selected folders accessible to the application.
-Use native file dialog to request folder access permission.
+On macOS: Returns the list of user selected folders accessible to the application (sandboxed applications only).
+Use the native file dialog to request folder access permission.

 .. rst-class:: classref-item-separator